Kirthiga-D/VisualizeStats/README.md

 # VisualizeStats
 Data visualization techniques!
 Dive into histograms, bar charts, and more to uncover patterns in age, gender, and other population characteristics.”
-**#TASK1**

 **Table of Contents**
-1. Introduction
+**1. Introduction**

    • Significance of Data Analysis and Visualization

    • Purpose of the Project

-2. Dataset Overview
+**2. Dataset Overview**

   • Description of the "world_population_dataset"

   • Coverage Period and Demographic Details

-3. Project Goals
+**3. Project Goals**

   • Objectives and Tasks

   • Visualization Methods Employed

-4. Data Examination
+**4. Data Examination**

   • Analysis of Age Distribution

-•Analysis of Gender Distribution
+  • Analysis of Gender Distribution

-5. Visualization Methods
+**5. Visualization Methods**

-•Creation of Customizable Charts
+  • Creation of Customizable Charts

-•Tools and Techniques Utilized
+  • Tools and Techniques Utilized

-6. Findings
+**6. Findings**

-•Insights from Age Distribution Analysis
+  • Insights from Age Distribution Analysis

-•Insights from Gender Distribution Analysis
+  • Insights from Gender Distribution Analysis

-7. Conclusion
+**7. Conclusion**
 ________________________________________

 **1.Introduction**